1975 in the Vietnam War: March

-South Vietnamese President Nguyễn Văn Thiệu met with his military commanders and unrealistically ordered General Phú to retake Ban Me Thuot.
+Thiệu met with his military commanders and unrealistically ordered General Phú to retake Ban Me Thuot.
 All ARVN forces were to be withdrawn from other parts of the Central Highlands to be reassembled for the assault on Ban Me Thuot and for the defense of the coast.
 The withdrawal was to be carried out with secrecy.
 U.S. authorities and South Vietnamese provincial leaders were not informed of this decision.
 The provincial forces, mostly Montagnard highlanders, were to be abandoned.